jaykstah/balaclavabunker/docs/balaclavabunker.md

 Balaclavabot runs on a self-hosted instance of Bastion.
 It is kept updated to the latest releases of Bastion, with minor changes in configuration.

+#####Responsibilities
+The main BalaclavaBot is currently used for a few specific responsibilities as follows:
+- Automatically assign users a role as they join the server
+- Usage of a level-up system for users in chat
+- Automatic responses triggered by certain phrases
+- Sending messages to the announcement channel

+It should be noted that other capabilities are currently disabled, such as music, as these will be handled by 'BalaclavaBeta', which runs on the Red bot.

 #####Operation

 The bot and its configuration files are stored in `~/Bastion`